 The WellMed Bridges palliative care program

-Elizabeth Glazier, MD, MPH, Chief of Palliative Care
+Elizabeth Glazier, MD, MPH, Chief of Palliative Care, WellMed

 Seeing relationships between clinicians and patients as crucial to wellness, and with a vision for improving health care delivery for seniors, Dr. George Rapier III founded WellMed in 1990.

-Using the WellMed Care model, which adopts the philosophies of the Accountable Care Organization (ACO), WellMed, a part of OptumCare®, continuously strives to improve quality and lower costs.
+Using the WellMed Care model, which adopts the philosophies of the accountable care organization, WellMed, a part of Optum, continuously strives to improve quality and lower costs.

 With a strong focus on primary and preventive care while using advanced informatics, WellMed produces high-quality outcomes, i.e., healthier patients.